Batmanabcdefg/AbaqusTraining/01_Lesson/readme.tex.md

 ## Viewing results

 After running the analysis as described in [Lesson 0](./../00_Lesson), we are ready to view the results using Abaqus Viewer.
+In this lesson, we will verify these:

+1. Stresses

+The first obvious check that we can make is to confirm that we applied the correct stress value 0.13.
+This can be confirmed by visualizing the stress in the $Z$ direction $S_{33}$.

+Other shear quantities can be checked.
+For e.g., the

+2. Reactions

+We can check also check the reactions

+3. Displacements

+Finally, we can also check the displacements given that we have a simple linear elastic material and that the stress state is homogeneous throughout the element.